 I am writing this blog posting to pass along a personal “learning experience” I had last year.
-At the end of last year’s boating season, when the boat was hauled, I decided I would try and save a few dollars and would power wash the bottom of my sailboat myself.
+At the end of last year’s boating season, I decided to try and save a few dollars when the boat was hauled and would power wash the bottom of my sailboat myself.
 By the time I had a chance to do this, the yard where I store my boat had already turned off the water for the winter so the pipes wouldn’t freeze.
 The bottom of my boat looked terrible all winter.
 I did not want to scrub the bottom in the spring because it would have removed a lot of my bottom paint.
-I did wash off the rudder to try it, and sure enough, a lot of bottom paint came off as I was scrubbing and washing the rudder.
+I did wash off the rudder to try it, and sure enough, a lot of bottom paint came off as I was scrubbing and cleaning the rudder.

 What I ended up doing was to leave the bottom with all the dried up material on it.
-The boat was put back in the water this spring with the bottom looking awful.
-Now the boat is getting ready to be pulled out of the water soon, but this year, I am having the yard bottom wash my boat when they pull it out.
-All the growth and stuff should come off easily because they power wash it right when the boat comes out of the water.
+The boat was put back in the water this spring, with the bottom looking awful.
+Now the vessel is getting ready to be pulled out of the water soon, but this year, I am having the yard bottom wash my boat when they pull it out.
+All the growth and stuff should come off quickly because they power wash it right when the vessel comes out of the water.
 The cost is only $2/foot and will be well worth it.
 I will not repeat what I did last year again this year.
-By the way, my boat has been pulled, and it has been power washed, and it looks great.
+By the way, our boat is out of the water, and it has been power washed, and it looks great.

 Sea Dog (aka Steve Charlebois)